peterlamar/nginx-localproxy/README.md

 # nginx-localproxy

 Local reverse proxy demonstrations of nginx.
+This is a useful pattern to avoid cross-site scripting errors between front-end api calls to a backend server.
+It can also be used to simulate production deployments of legacy applications.

 ## Example1, simple local docker redirect